fudavd/fudavd.github.io/_pages/cv.md

 * **3rd Place in MRS competition:**
         IEEE RAS on Multi Robot Systems (MRS), won 3rd place in multi-robot collaboration task using real drones.
 * **Volunteering during COVID-19:**
-        Helped to develop a Dutch ICU Data Sharing pipeline, and reinforcement- and supervised learning models to improve hospital policies.
+        Helped to build the [Dutch ICU Data warehouse](https://www.icudata.nl/), and developed reinforcement- and supervised learning models to improve hospital policies.
 * **Dam tot Damloop:**
         Ran 16k run in 1:12:27 with an average pace of 4:30.